 - Vitamin D promotes the absorption of calcium and phosphorus in the intestine and helps to maintain healthy bones & teeth to enable normal bone mineralization.

-- Deficiency of Vitamin D can cause Rickets in children, which leads to the bowlegged appearance in children due to the softening of the bones.
+- A deficiency of Vitamin D can cause Rickets in children, which leads to a bowlegged appearance in children due to the softening of the bones.

 - In adults, vitamin D deficiency can cause osteomalacia or softening of the bones.